How to sound like a true fashionista From A to Z.

-Here are some key words and expression to impress your audience as a true fashionista.
+Here are some keywords and expressions to impress your audience as a true fashionista.

 Apparel: Any kind of clothing.